guillaumebrl/In-Vino-Veritas/README.md

 (https://github.com/guillaumebrl/In-Vino-Veritas)

-Authors : David Admète, Guillaume Bril, Célian Charleau, Hubert de Lesquen,Ruben Didier, Alexandre Gommez.
+Authors : David Admète, Guillaume Bril, Célian Charleau, Hubert de Lesquen, Ruben Didier, Alexandre Gommez.

 This git repository contains all the files needed to participate to the In Vino Veritas ramp data challenge whose goal is to predict the price of a given wine with the best possible accuracy.